-How to find a child care in Burnaby?
+How to find childcare in Burnaby?

-- To look for \$10 a Day ChildCareBC Centres in Burnaby. - To find participating providers of the Child Care Fee Reduction Initiative (CCFRI) in Burnaby. - To search for ministry-funded licensed child care (including licensed Group and licensed Family) in your community by city, address and license type, use the Child Care Map. - For a full list of child care resources including Registered License-Not-Required (RLNRs) and other child care options, contact YMCA Child Care Resource and Referral (CCRR) centres at 604.294.1109 (Burnaby/New Westminster office/Metrotown Community Resource Centre, 3rd floor 4460 Beresford Street, Burnaby) or 604.931.3400 (Tri-cities office), or email: ccrr@gv.ymca.ca.
+- To look for \$10 a Day ChildCareBC Centres in Burnaby. - To find participating providers of the Child Care Fee Reduction Initiative (CCFRI) in Burnaby.

+- To search for ministry-funded licensed child care (including licensed Group and licensed Family) in your community by city, address and license type, use the Child Care Map. - For a full list of child care resources including Registered License-Not-Required (RLNRs) and other child care options, contact YMCA Child Care Resource and Referral (CCRR) centres at 604.294.1109 (Burnaby/New Westminster office/Metrotown Community Resource Centre, 3rd floor 4460 Beresford Street, Burnaby) or email: ygv.ccrr@bc.ymca.ca or fill out the find child care provider form online.
 Information on the child's age and postal code must be provided.

-How to get financial help for child care services if parents are at school/work?
+How to get financial help for childcare services if parents are at school/work?